grondilu/clifford/README.md

 start with 0 and not 1 (it's a difference often seen between maths and computing).

+`&e` can also return a lazy list of the elements of the orthonormal basis.
+It is done via a `*` parameter:

+    .say for e(*)   # this shows the infinite list of basis vectors.
+Press ^C to stop.

 There is a non-exported global array called `@signature`, which is used to set the squares values of the vectors of the orthonormal basis.
 By default, this signature is set to `1 xx *` so that all squares of `e($i)` is 1.
 This corresponds